guitarmind/tesseract-web-service/README.md

   - Add a Python wrapper for calling tesseract-ocr C API directly
   - Memory-based processing for "fetchUrl" API

+####0.0.3 - 2015-01-03

+Features:

+  - Add a Docker Container for easy installation and deployment

 ##Copyright and License